lucasberry12/CS408Lab2/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is the first lab for CS 408.
+This project utilizes the web-dev-starter template and adds small changes to it.

 ## Getting Started